dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 active in the area, and I can’t see where they’re coming from.
 My pod equipped strikers drop down ‘till they’re a kilometer above missile ceiling, and that’s when they spot the full scope of the enemy deployment on the island.
-That’s a lot of guys\!
+That’s a lot of guys!
 My remaining LGBs destroy some of the MANPADS, and my other bombers work over outlying troops where the little SAMs can’t reach.